Crosscutting Concepts Disciplinary Core Ideas Earth & Space Science Is Lesson Plan NGSS Science and Engineering Practices Elementary Grade 4

 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

-To introduce the phenomena, prompt students to think about how they know where they are going especially when going somewhere new.
-Many students will probably reply 'Google maps', 'ask Siri', or reference some other tech device.
+To introduce the phenomenon, prompt students to think about how they know where they are going, especially when going somewhere new.
+Many students will probably reply, "Google maps" or "Ask Siri," or reference some other tech device.

-Acknowledge that all of those things are great ways to get directions, but what if they were walking or riding their bikes to somewhere new and wanted to avoid a lake, field or a huge steep hill (like the one pictured), what could you do?
-Have students share their ideas, then share an experience with students of where you may have gone on a walk and came upon an unexpected hill and how hard that was to conquer!
+Acknowledge that all of those things are great ways to get directions, but ask, "What if you were walking or riding your bikes to somewhere new and wanted to avoid a lake, field, or a huge steep hill (like the one pictured)?
+What could you do?"
+Have students share their ideas, then share an experience with students in which you may have taken what you assumed was an easy walk and encountered an unexpected hill, and how hard that was to conquer!
 Wonder aloud, "What if I had a map that could've shown me where the hill was so I could've avoided it?"

 Introduce the idea that we have specialized maps that can show us land features such as hills, valleys, and bodies of water.

-Have students go to the United States Geologic Survey TopoView website.
+Have students go to the U.S. Geological Survey TopoView website.